-What would you do if you faced a similar attack?
-Do you have an action plan to respond to a data breach or cybersecurity incident?
-According to a report, only 26% of firms have a well-defined security response plan.
-If you are one of these companies, it’s time to strengthen your cyber defense.
+What would you do if your company faced a cybersecurity incident?
+Do you have an action plan to respond to events such as ransomware attacks, data breaches, or DDoS attacks?
+If not, it’s time to strengthen your cyber defenses.

 In this article, we’ll discuss what a cybersecurity incident response plan is and how it benefits you.
 We’ll explain the five steps to create your incident response plan as well as provide some resources to help you get started.

 A cybersecurity incident is any event that violates an organization’s IT security policies and puts sensitive data such as customers’ financial details at risk.
 Malware infections, DDoS attacks, ransomware attacks, unauthorized network access, insider attacks, and phishing are some common types of cybersecurity incidents.

 A cybersecurity incident response plan is a set of instructions to help your staff members identify, respond to, and recover from cybersecurity incidents.

 Most incident response plans include the security measures you should follow to prevent a cyberattack as well as the steps to take when you’re faced with an attack.
 They also outline the various steps your staff should follow immediately after an attack, such as informing stakeholders or reporting the incident to government officials.

 Here are the key reasons you need a well-documented and regularly updated cybersecurity incident response plan.

 With a cyber incident response plan, you and your team members will know what to do once a security incident is reported or communicated.
 Everyone will have a well-documented role and responsibility.
 You won’t have to give additional instructions to your team, so there’ll be no time lost or communication gaps.